Imaging freezing damaged drives

-So why do damaged drives freeze?
+Why do damaged drives freeze?

-How does Insight handle this issue?
+How does Insight handle freezing drives?

 If Insight simply waited for each Read sectors command to be completed:

-In Insight’s default settings the Max consecutive Power Cycles option is set to five.
-Should all five Power cycles be unsuccessful, Imaging will be automatically terminated.
-It can be resumed afterwards, and Insight will continue to image all remaining sectors.
+In Insight’s default settings, the Max consecutive Power Cycles option is set to five.
+If all five Power cycles are unsuccessful, imaging is terminated.
+It can be resumed afterward, and Insight will continue to image all remaining sectors.

 While users can change the default maximum numbers of Resets and Power cycles, this number is based on our decades-long experience and balances the need for data retrieving with the risk of further data loss.

 If prior to imaging you apply the Change Max Address temporarily (until power cycle) option, the Power cycles performed in the course of imaging do not affect it.
 The Host Protected Area remains accessible throughout the imaging process.
 Insight temporarily removes the HPA max address restriction after each imaging-related Power cycle.

 The same is true for the Reset Password until power cycle option.
 Insight keeps the password reset throughout the imaging process, without regard to the applied Power cycles.